There’s no denying it. Paris has some of the most excellent doorways in the known universe.

 And sometimes, when you’re very lucky, you’ll stumble across a street where every single door, it seems, is magnificent.

-This is the case with Rue de Turenne in the third and fourth arrondissements, which I have now dubbed “The best Paris street for doorways”.
+This is the case with Rue de Turenne in the third and fourth arrondissements, which I dubbed “The best Paris street for doorways” when I wrote this article in 2019.
+(Since then, I found an even better street for doors).

 So here they are.
 The many doorways of Rue de Turenne.
 Makes you wonder what’s behind them, huh?